Direct Summation of the Madelung Constant Using Axial Multipoles: Axial Multipoles

-~\\ Consider a linear array of point charges (Figure \ref{Array1}), $z_i, i=1,n,$ along an arbitrary line S parallel to the x-axis.
-Point P on S is in the near neighborhood of the array but is otherwise arbitrarily located, and is at a distance $r_0$ from the point O, the XY coordinate origin.
-Line OP makes an angle $\theta$ with line S. Charge $z_i$ is at a distance $s_i$ from P and at distance $r_i$ from the origin O.\\ \\The potential $\epsilon_i$ at the origin due to charge $z_i$ is;
+The integral converges only for $p>3$.
+Hence, in three dimensions, the leading far-field term of each neutral repeating unit must decay faster than $r^{-3}$.
+Cancellation through the quadrupole moment leaves the octupolar term, whose potential decays as $r^{-4}$, and is therefore sufficient for absolute convergence.\\\\ ~\\ Consider an array of point charges (Fig.~\ref{Array1}), $z_i, i=1,n,$ on a line S parallel to the x-axis.
+Point P on S is in the near neighborhood of the array but is otherwise arbitrarily located, and is at a distance $r_0$ from the origin O. Line OP makes an angle $\theta$ with line S. Charge $z_i$ is at a distance $s_i$ from P and at distance $r_i$ from the origin.\\ \\The contribution $\epsilon_i$ of the charge $z_i$ to the potential at the origin is;